The Growth Framework®.

 Replicate and adapt your business model for new markets or territories.

-Ensure focus and cohesion as you grow.
+Stay focused and aligned as you grow.

 Assess opportunities and mitigate risks for sustainable expansion.